-In an abundance of caution, we are offering the services of Kroll to provide identity monitoring at no cost to you for one year.
+We are notifying everyone in an abundance of caution and are offering the services of Kroll to provide identity monitoring at no cost to you for one year.
 Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
 Your identity monitoring services include Credit Monitoring, \$1 Million Identity Fraud Loss Reimbursement, Fraud Consultation, and Identity Theft Restoration.
-These services are more extensive than the services we have offered to our employees through Allstate as part of our health/welfare programs, and we would encourage you to take advantage of these Kroll services as well.

 Visit https://enroll.krollmonitoring.com to activate and take advantage of your identity monitoring services.

-You have until <<b2b_text_6(activation deadline)>> to activate your identity monitoring services.
-Membership Number: <<Membership Number s_n>
+You have until < b2b text 6 (ActivationDeadline)>> to activate your identity monitoring services.

+Membership Number: << Membership Number (S N)>>

 For more information about Kroll and your Identity Monitoring services, you can visit info.krollmonitoring.com.
 Additional information describing your services is included with this letter.